feelinc/go_ebay_sdk/README.md

 ### Todos
  - Unit and Integration test
  - Improve existing codes
- - Implement remaining Telesign resources
+ - Implement remaining eBay API resources

 ### FOUND BUGS
 Please open a issue (please check if similar issue exist reported here, just comment).
 We will consider to fix or close without fixing it.